Key Features of NAS QNAP VS-4116U-RP Pro+ Data Recovery in a Home Setting

 It's important to note that before attempting any file system repair or data recovery, it is recommended to contact QNAP support or consult with a professional technician to ensure the best and safest approach for your specific situation.

-Although NAS VS-4116U-RP Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VS-4116U-RP Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view